mpwalsh8/247sports-forum-tweaks/README.md

 Chrome Extension to modify a 247spports.com message forums HTML / CSS to disable the fixed menu bar at the top of the page and allow the page to scroll properly.

-This is a quick and dirty hack to make the 247Sports.com forums less annoying.
+This is a quick and dirty hack to make the 247Sports.com forums less annoying byaltering the CSS so the menu bar doesn't float at the top of the page.
+The menu bar now scrolls with the rest of the page using this Chrome Extension.

 ### Installing